 You can get a simple website for your business for as little as a few thousand pounds.
 But you’ll soon find out that this appealing price tag comes with a lot of hidden costs compared to a full-cycle project.
 Costs that can cause losses way beyond the fee that you’ve paid.

 It starts with a little cost here and there.
-If you get a website in the lower range of a few thousands of pounds, it’s more than likely that you are the one responsible for content and imagery.
+If you get a website in the lower range of a few thousand of pounds, it’s more than likely that you are the one responsible for content and imagery.
 First hidden costs.

 The latter will put a constraint on your copywriters.
-If their content doesn’t fit inside the designed containers, you’re going back to costly design iterations or putting imperfect content onto your site.
+If their content doesn’t fit inside the designed containers, you’re going back to costly iterations or putting imperfect content onto your site.

 These will stretch your budget before the website goes live – and they’re just the tip of the iceberg.

 A good website will serve you for a few years, ideally upwards of 4 or 5.
 This is not to say that you can leave it be for 5 years after launching.
 Your site will require post-launch maintenance and optimisation, which should be included in your ROI calculations – we’ll cover that later.

 The 4-5 year period is a rough estimate that takes into the account the technology

 On the other hand, a bad website might require a redesign much sooner.
 And on top of that, you’re likely not getting any maintenance for it.
 The lack of post-launch support is one of the top complaints our clients have about their previous websites, built on a budget.